sanctum-black/blog/computer-science/elixir-for-beginners/elixir-for-beginners.md

 - Maps

 ## 1. Integers
-Integers do not have limit on their size.
+Integers do not have a limit on their size.
 They can be defined by simply assigning the value to a variable.

 We can perform all of the expected arithmetic operations on integer values: